UNINETTSigma2/documentation/training/material/2021-autumn/notes-day4.md

           - (Yes, but many problems cannot be partionned in thousands of pieces!
 Then it would usually scale to more CPU too)

 - For large problems (e.g., high resolution ocean model): is direct GPU-GPU communication supported on SAGA/BETZY/LUMI, or is the data exchange always via the CPU?
-  - In general, the data get copied from the cpu to gpu (and back), but then you could run the code also on multipe-GPUs.
+  - In general, the data get copied from the cpu to gpu (and back), but then you could run the code also on multiple-GPUs.
   - GPU-to-GPU communication should be supported, and I believe Jørgen is working on an example/tutorial on this for our documentation pages.
   - Apparently only Betzy :)
   - LUMI we will know later ;)